 One of the biggest challenges to mastering assertiveness is time pressure.
 We often wrongly approach every situation as though there is only one chance to satisfy every demand.
 But it‘s far more likely that you’ll have time to work out your needs with the other person.

 Is your demand as urgent as you feel it is?
-What are you willing to change or give up to receive your demands?
+What are you willing to change or give up receiving your demands?

 It can take time to develop the confidence to assert yourself.
 People who have already achieved mastery may be no more talented than you, but they have been at the game longer.